Poggen/portfolio/content/blog/system-fonts-for-speed-and-legibility.md

 title: System fonts for speed and legibility
 description: UI Design
 ---
 I found this neat CSS trick for using system fonts.
-If you for example are reading this on a Mac with Monterrey then your reading this in San Francisco Pro and on a computer with Windows 10 then your reading this in Segoe UI.
+If you for example are reading this on a Mac with Monterrey then your reading this in San Francisco Pro and on a computer with Windows 10 then its Segoe UI.

 <br />